eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 You can find more details on these two commands under [Compute Budget](../compute_budget).

-You can also check your account following the links under the section My Projects on the [User Portal](/).
+You can also check your account following the links under the section My Projects on the [CSCS User Portal](/).

 ---